 Step One: Getting Started

 First, congratulations!
-A manuscript that’s ready for copyediting has already been through several drafts, meaning you’ve already come farther and put in more work than most of those writer wannabes.
+A manuscript or draft that’s ready for copyediting has already been through several revisions, meaning you’ve already come farther and put in more work than most of those writer wannabes.
 Well done, you!
 If it’s a book manuscript, it should have also been read by a writing coach, a developmental (story) editor, beta readers, and/or members of a critique group or workshop.
 Please believe me, your manuscript and your future readers will thank you for having someone who doesn’t love you read through your manuscript and give you clear-eyed and honest feedback.
+Of course, you’ll also need to actually consider that feedback and incorporate those suggestions when appropriate.

-Whether your writing is fiction or non-fiction, and whether it’s a book or a short story or a blog post, “ready for copyediting” means you’ve worked out all the kinks at the story level, and you’re now ready to make sure that the manuscript isn’t hiding any typos, stumbling sentences, and conflicting information (is the house on Maple Street or Ash Street?) from your review-weary eyes.
-You have done all the heavy lifting, and you’re ready for a copy editor to clear away any remaining issues that could distract your readers away from the mesmerizing spell you have woven.
+Whether your writing is fiction or nonfiction, and whether it’s for a book or a short story or a blog post, “ready for copyediting” means you’ve worked out all the kinks at the story level, and you’re now ready to make sure that the manuscript or draft isn’t hiding any typos, stumbling sentences, and conflicting information from your review-weary eyes (Is the mysterious house located on Maple Street or Ash Street?
+Was your current work-in-progress inspired by your Aunt Mary or your Aunt May?).
+You have done all the heavy lifting, and you’re ready for a copy editor to clear away any remaining issues that could distract your readers from the mesmerizing spell you have woven.